Methods of how athletes communicate with their coach

 1/4 users were confused by the steps to save a message

 4/4 users weren’t able to fully complete the final task because there was an error in the flow for the 5th task

 Solutions moving forward after initial usability testing:

-Added confirmation page to saved message feature
+Added a confirmation page to the saved message feature

 Fixed the delete message thread flow error